 Retention Period.
 As of January 1, 2012, the online behavioral advertising cookies we place on your computer will expire two (2) years after you last visit a site on our advertising network.
 We retain our other server logs related to our Behavioral Advertising Services for no more than two (2) years.
-Our Optimization and Analytics Services customers as well as our Data Management Platform Services customers can each individually determine how long we retain information on their behalf, so please check their privacy policies for more information.
+Our Optimization and Analytics Services customers as well as our Audience Management Services customers can each individually determine how long we retain information on their behalf, so please check their privacy policies for more information.
 In places like the EU, our cookies last thirteen (13) months.

 – as we believe to be appropriate: (a) under applicable law including laws outside your country of residence; (b) to comply with legal process including where we are required to disclose an individual’s information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements (c) to respond to requests from public and government authorities including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our affiliates; (f) to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and (g) to permit us to pursue available remedies or limit the damages that we may sustain.